-The Order Form sets out the type of Services which you wish to access and purchase for your Care Agency, the number of users or Clients, optional features, usage based limits, as well as the price for all Services you have chosen (“Subscription Fees”).
+The Order Form sets out the type of Services which you wish to access and purchase, the number of users or Clients, optional features, usage based limits, as well as the price for all Services you have chosen (“Subscription Fees”).
 If your Order Form states that you will be billed based on the number of Active Service Users you have on the Platform, we calculate the number of Active Service Users as those who have an ‘Active’ status on the platform for at least 5 days in a given month.
 The Order Form also sets out the period of your subscription for the Services (“Subscription Term”) and any renewal periods.

-Any user in your Care Agency (whether an employee or not), any Care Worker appointed by you or any other person to whom you grant access to our Services will be an “Authorised User” and will be issued with login credentials to access the Services.
+Any end user appointed by you or any other person to whom you grant access to our Services will be an “Authorised User” and will be issued with login credentials to access the Services.
 You are responsible for any use of our Services with your account details, which includes all user passwords generated for each Authorised User, and for protecting your account details from unauthorised use.
 You are also responsible for the security of any computer or mobile device from which you sign in to your account or from which Authorised Users sign in to their accounts.
 You will be responsible for setting the access rights for each of your Authorised Users.
 You shall ensure that each Authorised User shall keep his or her account credentials confidential.
 Detailed instructions on how to onboard your staff, your care workers and any other Authorised Users can be viewed here and Birdie will provide training as well as a dedicated account manager to support your use of the Services.

-A full description of the Birdie Services is set out on the Birdie website at www.birdie.care.
+A description of certain Birdie Services is set out on the Birdie website at www.birdie.care.